Understanding and Mitigating Bias Inheritance in LLM-based Data Augmentation on Downstream Tasks: Ethical Considerations

 This study attempts to understand, analyze, and mitigate bias inheritance.
 In contemporary society, social fairness is of paramount importance.
-Our approach provides a significant starting point for subsequent methodologies.
-Specifically, we generated biased synthetic data using LLaMA 3.1 and GPT-4o-mini to thoroughly investigate bias inheritance in LLM-based data augmentation.
+Our approach provides a starting point for future research.
+Specifically, we generated biased synthetic data using multiple representative LLMs to thoroughly investigate bias inheritance in LLM-based data augmentation.
 All generated biased data and pre-trained models based on this data are intended solely for research purposes.
 Throughout the paper, the authors remain neutral towards all cultural and gender perspectives, and respect their diversities.

+We acknowledge several limitations.
+First, the current study primarily considers binary gender categories, which does not reflect the full spectrum of gender identities.
+Second, certain evaluation tasks (e.g., salary generation) are framed in US-centric contexts (e.g., salary in USD), which may limit the generalizability of the findings to global settings.
+Addressing these limitations will be an important direction for future work.